hotmeteor / receiver

 Handling Webhooks

-Each handler must also use the Dispatchable
+Each handler receives the $event name and the $data array, and must use the Dispatchable trait:

-<?php namespace App\Http\Handlers\Stripe; use Illuminate\Foundation\Bus\Dispatchable; class CustomerCreated { use Dispatchable; public function __construct(public string $event, public array $data) { } public function handle() { // Your code here } }
+<?php namespace App\Http\Handlers\Stripe; use Illuminate\Foundation\Bus\Dispatchable; class CustomerCreated { use Dispatchable; public function __construct( public string $event, public array $data, ) {} public function handle(): void { // Your code here } }

-Queueing Handlers
+Queueing handlers

-<?php namespace App\Http\Handlers\Stripe; use Illuminate\Bus\Queueable; use Illuminate\Contracts\Queue\ShouldQueue; use Illuminate\Foundation\Bus\Dispatchable; use Illuminate\Queue\InteractsWithQueue; use Illuminate\Queue\SerializesModels; class CustomerCreated implements ShouldQueue { use Dispatchable; use InteractsWithQueue; use Queueable; use SerializesModels; public function __construct(public string $event, public array $data) { } public function handle() { // Your code here } }
+<?php namespace App\Http\Handlers\Stripe; use Illuminate\Bus\Queueable; use Illuminate\Contracts\Queue\ShouldQueue; use Illuminate\Foundation\Bus\Dispatchable; use Illuminate\Queue\InteractsWithQueue; use Illuminate\Queue\SerializesModels; class CustomerCreated implements ShouldQueue { use Dispatchable, InteractsWithQueue, Queueable, SerializesModels; public function __construct( public string $event, public array $data, ) {} public function handle(): void { // Your code here } }

 Extending Receiver